Why You Emotionally Overreact & How to Stop It

-Your sensitivity gives you an advantage of having the ability to process your emotions and experiences more quickly and naturally over those who are not sensitive.
+Your emotional sensitivity gives you an advantage of having the ability to process your emotions and negative experiences more quickly and naturally over those who are not sensitive.

 Your gift of sensitivity will also make it much easier for you to hear your intuitive voice as well as connect to your Spirit Guides when you have cleared out the emotional baggage and are truly standing in your power.